NHL Free Agents 2018: Latest Rumors, Predictions for Rick Nash, More Top Names

 Further on Rick Nash’s decision to opt out of Free Agency, for now...8 teams made calls on #61... and he could have agreed in principle to a deal that would have paid him 15 million dollars on a multi-year deal.
 He decided to take the high road.

-Shannon also indicated that multiple teams would be interested in the forward who has scored 437 goals across a 1,060 game NHL career.
 In the right role, Nash could thrive as a top-six wing and perhaps inject some life into his career after a rough, injury-riddled 2017-18 campaign.

-Prediction: The Bruins gave up a bundle of assets to acquire Nash from the New York Rangers in February of 2018, but he only made it into 11 contests for the club.
+The Bruins gave up a bundle of assets to acquire Nash from the New York Rangers in February, but he only made it into 11 contests for the club.
 Boston is hoping for a lengthy playoff run this season and badly needs depth at forward.

 Nash could provide that from the second or third line while avoiding the toughest defensive matchups altogether.
-Don't sleep on a return to the Columbus Blue Jackets either.
+Don't sleep on a return to Columbus either.

 Washington Capitals Could Bring Brooks Orpik Back